Jython1415/volleymeet/README.md

 ### 1.1 Requirements

 - Python 3.8+
-- MySQL (local installation)

 ### 1.2 Features

 - Schedule and manage meetings.
 - Simple CLI interface for creating, reading, updating, and deleting meetings.
-- Integrates with a MySQL database for persistent storage.

 ### 1.3 Installation